sebastianbergmann/phpunit-documentation-english/src/installation.rst

             location="./tools/phpunit" copy="true"/>
     </phive>

-Running ``phive outdated`` does not offer us the update to PHPUnit 10:
+Now PHPUnit 10, a new major version, became available.
+However, running ``phive outdated`` does not offer us the update to PHPUnit 10:

 .. code::